Date enacted or revised:

 Endowed Professorship Reporting Requirements and Use of Funds

 Endowed professorship funds may be used by faculty 1) to enhance teaching and applied research activity, 2) to support undergraduate research opportunities, 3) to enhance the quality of academic programs and faculty development.
 Endowed professorship funds may not be designated for the general discretionary use of departments, colleges, or the campus.

 The following occurs for the implementation of the award:

-11. Endowed Professors must participate in donor recognition activities.
+- Endowed Professors should participate in donor recognition activities.
 The MSU Foundation provides information regarding donor recognition activities.

 Level of Financial Support

 The amount of funding per endowed professorship each year is determined by the MSU Foundation Board of Directors according to investment performance and other fiscal factors.